HareeshBahuleyan/music-genre-classification/README.md

 - tqdm==4.19.1
 - scipy==0.19.0
 - Pillow==4.1.1

-### Modules Installing
-If you got any problem in installing the modules you just need to go to python unofficial binnaries and according to your python version you can install them.
+__Note__: If you encounter any problem in installing the modules you just need to go to python unofficial binnaries and according to your python version you can install them.

 ## Instructions
 1. First, the audio wav files need to be downloaded using the tool [youtube-dl](https://rg3.github.io/youtube-dl/).
 For this run `audio_retrieval.py`.
 Note that the each file is about 880 KB, totally upto 34 GB!
 2. Next, generate MEL spectrograms by running `generate_spectrograms.py`.
 If needed, you may modify the same file to change the Short Time Fourier Transform (STFT) parameters.
 3. The next step is to run the models.
 Please refer to the corresponding Jupyter notebooks.
 The deep learning based models are present in notebooks 3.1, 3.2 and 3.3.
-Notebooks 4 and 5 contains steps for feature extraction (run `feature_extraction.py`) and building the classifiers using `sklearn`
+Notebooks 4 and 5 contains steps for feature extraction (run `feature_extraction.py`) and building the classifiers using `sklearn`.

 ## Results
 The models are evaluated on the basis on AUC, accuracy and Fscore.